jakubgt/teslausb-enhanced/doc/OneStepSetup.md

     In Raspberry Pi Imager, you need to click 'Operating System' and then scroll _all the way down_ and select the 'Use custom' option.

-1. Mount the card again, and in the `boot` directory create a `teslausb_setup_variables.conf` file to export the same environment variables normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
+1. Mount the 'boot'-labeled partition on the card again, and create a `teslausb_setup_variables.conf` file to export the same environment variables normally needed for manual setup (including archive info, Wifi, and push notifications (if desired).
-    A sample conf file is located in the `boot` folder on the SD card.
+    A sample conf file is located in the `boot` partition on the SD card.
 The latest sample is also available [from GitHub](https://github.com/marcone/teslausb/blob/main-dev/pi-gen-sources/00-teslausb-tweaks/files/teslausb_setup_variables.conf.sample).
+Do not confuse the 'boot' parition with the 'boot' directory on the 'rootfs' partition!
     The sample file contains documentation and suggestions for values.

     > **Note** When creating/editing the configuration file on Windows, ensure that it is saved with the correct extension.
 It is recommended to disable the "hide extensions for known file types" option in Windows so you can see the full file name.